Photothermal behavior for two-dimensional nanoparticle ensembles: Multiple scattering and thermal accumulation effects: Abstract

 \section{Abstract}

 Light-assisted micro-nanoscale temperature control in complex nanoparticle network attracts lots of research interests.
-Many efforts have been put on the optical properties of the nanoparticle networks and only a few investigation on its light-induced thermal behavior was reported.
-We consider two-dimensional (2D) square-lattice nanoparticle ensemble made of typical metal Ag with radius of 5 nm.
-The effect of complex optical coupling and thermal accumulation on the light-induced thermal behavior at plasmonic resonance frequency (around 383 nm) is analyzed by means of the Green\textquotesingle s function approach.
-Similar to the three-dimensional random nanoparticle ensemble reported in literature [V. Siahpoush, S. Ahmadi-kandjani, and A. Nikniazi, Opt.
-Commun.
-420, 52 (2018).], optical coupling in 2D square-lattice nanoparticle ensemble can also inhibit temperature increase $\Delta T$ of nanoparticles.
-A dimensionless parameter $\varphi$ is defined as the ratio of full temperature increase to that without considering optical coupling or thermal accumulation to quantify the optical coupling and thermal accumulation effects on photothermal behavior.
-The more compact the nanoparticle ensemble is, the stronger the optical coupling on thermal behavior is.
-When the lattice spacing increases to 10 times of nanoparticle radius, the optical coupling becomes no significant.
-When $\varphi \approx 1$ (lattice spacing increases to 30 times of nanoparticle radius), the thermal accumulation effects are weak and can be neglected safely.
-The polarization-dependent distribution of temperature increase of nanoparticle is observed only in the compact nanoparticle ensemble, while for dilute ensemble, such polarization-dependent temperature increase distribution can not be observed anymore.
-This work may help for the understanding of the photon-induced thermal transport in the 2D particle ensemble.
+Many efforts have been put on the optical properties of the nanoparticle networks and only a few investigations on its light-induced thermal behavior was reported.
+We consider two-dimensional (2D) square-lattice nanoparticle ensemble made of typical metal Ag with a radius of 5 nm.
+The effect of complex multiple scattering and thermal accumulation on the light-induced thermal behavior in plasmonic resonance frequency (around 383 nm) is analyzed through the Green\textquotesingle s function approach.
+Regime borders of both multiple scattering and thermal accumulation effects on the photothermal behavior of 2D square-lattice nanoparticle ensemble are figured out clearly and quantitatively.
+A dimensionless parameter $\varphi$ is defined as the ratio of full temperature increase to that without considering the multiple scattering or thermal accumulation to quantify the multiple scattering and thermal accumulation effects on photothermal behavior.
+The more compact the nanoparticle ensemble is, the stronger the multiple scattering on thermal behavior is.
+When the lattice spacing increases to tens of nanoparticle radius, the multiple scattering becomes insignificant.
+When $\varphi \approx 1$ (lattice spacing increases to hundreds of nanoparticle radius), the thermal accumulation effects are weak and can be neglected safely.
+The polarization-dependent distribution of temperature increase of nanoparticles is observed only in the compact nanoparticle ensemble, while for dilute ensemble, such polarization-dependent temperature increase distribution can not be observed anymore.
+This work may help for the understanding of the light-induced thermal transport in the 2D particle ensemble.